TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/cloud/billing-and-subscription-management/_index.md

 No, {{% tts %}} Billing Account can only be accessed by one person (i.e. one email address).

+### Is it possible to add other people to the billing section?

+No, unfortunately, this is not possible at the moment.
+If you have questions about accessing billing info, please send an email to [TTI finance department](mailto:finance@thethingsindustries.com).

+### My payment failed, so I updated my credit card details - is charging automatically retried?

+Yes, charging will be automatically retried in the following 7 days after the failed payment occurred.

 ### I'm facing an error that says I reached a limit for adding devices/gateways.
 What do I do?

 If you've reached a limit for adding devices and/or gateways, you'll be facing the `error:pkg/identityserver:tenant_entity_limit` error.
 For example, if you're using {{% tts %}} Discovery plan (which allows 10 devices, 1 application and 1 gateway to be registered) and you try adding a second gateway, you'll see something like this: